-How you lead is just as important as what you are doing.
+How you lead is just as important as what you’re doing.

 That underlying belief can make the difference between success and failure in a complex, changing world.

 CEOs who understand the importance of a leadership strategy are explicit about the kind of leadership they need to achieve the business strategy.
-To set their leadership strategy, they first examine the key drivers of the business for implications for leadership, according to CCL’s Bill Pasmore.
+To set their leadership strategy, they first examine the key leadership drivers of the business for implications for leadership.

-Key drivers are few in number and help you understand what is absolutely essential for the organization to accomplish.
-They are not detailed strategies; instead, they are core decisions about what the organization must do.
-As Pasmore notes, Apple’s key driver is innovation.
+Key leadership drivers are few in number and help you understand what is absolutely essential for your organization to accomplish.
+They’re not detailed strategies; instead, they’re core decisions about what the organization must do.

 - Is this an organizational capability that is absolutely vital?
 Could something else be more essential in causing the vision/mission to happen?